dennisrazumovsky/precizer/README.md

 Start vacuuming...
 The database has been vacuumed
 **Nothing have been changed since the last probe (neither added nor updated or deleted files)**
-The precizer completed its execution without any issues.
 </sub>

 Make some changes: